MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 + ?
 Wo is used when you want to know where someone or something is. (include country)
 	- example: Wo ist die Katze? (where's the cat?)
 	- Wo ist kanada
 + ?
-Woher is used when you want to know where someone or something comes from.
+Woher is used when you want to knoatw where someone or something comes from.
 	example: Woher kommst du?
 (Where do you come from?)

 gut good